wjbarberjr/CSPB-3308-Team-3/weekly_status.md

 ### Dylan

+* built out database section for input page.

+* Finished visualization of team database that includes all initial tables

+* Next steps are to test this db to ensure that the implementation functionality is working

 ### Eric
 * Worked on testing for DB table and individual data input.
 * Completed wireframe for Milestone 4 with wireframe on figma